tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Ensure select for role names does not include restricted roles unless current user has app_owner role.
 - [ ] System tests for all resources.
 - [ ] Improve forbidden error logging messages, include user.
 Consider automatic sign out.
-- [ ] Model tests should include some sort of test of enums.
+- [ ] Model tests should include test of enums.
 - [ ] Complete workflows with admin and no project selected.
 - [ ] Complete proper ordering by switchboard tag and serial for circuits.
 - [ ] Update index view header lines.